-- At this visit, you meet with Dr. Peterson, Dr. Schniederjan, or Dr. Neichoy to discuss surgery options & formulate a plan.
-The doctors will get to know you & decide what procedure would be most beneficial for you & your weight loss journey. - Next, our Bariatric Coordinators, will discuss the process of proceeding through the preoperative requirements.
+- At this visit, you meet with Dr. Peterson to discuss surgery options & formulate a plan.
+The doctor will get to know you & decide what procedure would be most beneficial for you & your weight loss journey. - Next, our Bariatric Coordinator, will discuss the process of proceeding through the preoperative requirements.
 In addition, they will review your bariatric insurance coverage and the specific requirements your plan requires for approval.
-They will also discuss the cost of surgery if you are a cash pay patient and the various financing options available to you. - We will schedule your BMR and DEXA scan along with your next appointments with our Registered Dietitians and Physician Extender (Physician Assistant or Registered Nurse Practitioner)
+They will also discuss the cost of surgery if you are a cash pay patient and the various financing options available to you. - We will schedule your BMR and DEXA scan along with your next appointments with Dr. Peterson.